superfly/docs/app-guides/elixir-livebook-connection-to-your-app.html.md

 The special customization we need is the `ERL_AFLAGS` settings passed to the beam on startup.
 The `--name` setting gives our local node a fully qualified name, which the UI detects and changes how it attaches to the server.

+#### Upgrading when using an Escript

+When upgrading your Livebook version while using [`asdf`](https://asdf-vm.com/) for managing your Elixir and Erlang installs, then here's a helpful tip:

+* Remove the existing `livebook` shim: `rm ~/.asdf/shims/livebook`
+* Install the new version: `mix escript.install hex livebook`
+* Re-shim to get the command: `asdf reshim elixir`
+* Verify you have the upgrade: `livebook --version`

 ### Clone Livebook Locally

 This step covers how to clone the Livebook project locally and run it as a local project.
 We are not modifying or forking the code, just running it.
 If you want to do development on the Livebook project itself, this is the approach to use.